Iso-Riemannian Optimization on Learned Data Manifolds: Introduction

 \section{Introduction}

 Many problems involving real-valued data are more naturally understood and solved by considering the typically low-dimensional geometry of the underlying data distribution, often referred to as the manifold hypothesis \cite{fefferman2016testing}.
 This viewpoint has motivated reformulations of signal processing tasks, for instance, designing clustering methods under non-standard metrics \cite{weinberger2009distance} or introducing regularization strategies adapted to the data geometry \cite{leong2025optimal}.
 Machine learning has provided powerful tools to improve upon both directions.
-On the metric side \cite{kaya2019deep,weber2025geometric}, data-driven approaches have advanced either by directly learning similarity measures between data points or by embedding data into spaces in which the underlying geometric structure is easier to exploit.
-On the regularization side \cite{arridge2019solving}, methods exploit learned priors describing where data lives or adapt optimization schemes to operate effectively towards those regions.
+On the metric learning side \cite{kaya2019deep,weber2025geometric}, data-driven approaches either directly learn similarity measures between data points or embed data into spaces in which the underlying geometric structure is easier to exploit.
+Regularization approaches~\cite{arridge2019solving} exploit learned geometric priors by incentivizing optimization schemes to explore the corresponding regions of the domain.
 Collectively, these data-driven methods have substantially outperformed their classical counterparts across a wide range of applications.
+Both perspectives can also be naturally formulated in a Riemannian setting, which is the focus of a large body of research \cite{arvanitidis2016locally,diepeveen2024pulling,diepeveen2025scorebased,hauberg2012geometric,peltonen2004improved,Scarvelis2023,sorrenson2025learning,sun2024geometryaware} (see \cite{gruffaz2025riemannian} for an overview).